inovex/elements/doc/framework-integration/angular-instructions.md

 ### 4) Import the Icons (optional)

-If you want to use icons you need to import them separately.
+If you want to use the icons, you need to import them separately.

 > It's important to keep the output folder structure as it is (`icon-assets/SVG`):